Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/_index.md

 ### Distinguished names

 An X.509 v3 certificate binds a Distinguished Name (DN) to a public key.
-A DN is a series of name-value pairs, such as `uid=dupont`, that uniquely identify an entity.
+A DN is a series of name- value pairs, such as `uid=dupont`, that uniquely identify an entity.
 In this case, it is called the certificate subject.